andrwlddy/100days_of_cloud/Journey/011/Readme.md

 ## Introduction
-☁️ wHAT IS A RESOURCE LOCK?
+☁️ WHAT IS A RESOURCE LOCK?

   Azure allows you to create "Resource Locks" on resources.
 This is a way to protect the resource from user acitivty you DONT want to occur.
 For example, if you want a resource to not be able to be delted, you can create a lock and apply it to that resource.